 Letting customers put together their own product bundles using a product configurator can help you increase sales and make the customer feel special.

 This tutorial assumes you already have WooCommerce installed on your WP website.
-If not, check out fantastic guide on how to create a WooCommerce online store.
+If not, check out the fantastic guide on how to create a WooCommerce online store.
 When you're ready, continue this tutorial to transform it into a WooCommerce mix and match product configurator.

 Here's a video on how to set it all up.
 You can also read our detailed written instructions below.